fredrik-rose/AdventOfCode2024/README.md

 the general form `ax + by + c = 0`.
 Both if these avoids to potential division by zero that could be an issue with the slope-intercept representation `y = m*x + b`.
 See https://www.sunshine2k.de/articles/algorithm/line2d/linerep2d.html and day 8.

+### Lanternfish

+If there are several identical items that evolves over time a good approach is to keep a counter for each unique item and in that way evolve all items of a certain kind simultaneously.
+See day 11.